 A scholarship is financial support awarded based on achievement, financial need, or other criteria to support expenses associated with student education.
 Many scholarships provide opportunities for students to pursue internships, study abroad, or conduct research.
 Scholarships do not need to be repaid and they differ from awards in that you need to apply to be considered.
 We encourage you to apply.

-Login to AcademicWorks using your NetID and password to apply for UMass Amherst scholarships.
+• Login to AcademicWorks using your NetID and password.

-Your Political Science Advising Team is always ready to help.
-To meet with an academic advisor just make an appointment in Navigate.
+Your Political Science and Legal Studies Advising Team is always ready to help, just make a "scholarship support" appointment in Navigate.

 OPPORTUNITIES